'Awesome' solar eclipse wows viewers in Australia, Indonesia

 ‘Awesome’ solar eclipse wows viewers in Australia, Indonesia

-Around 20,000 eclipse chasers gathered under a cloudless sky in the northwest Australian coastal town of Exmouth to enjoy a rare total solar eclipse that plunged the region into darkness for about a minute late Thursday morning.
+JAKARTA, Indonesia (AP) — Under a cloudless sky, about 20,000 eclipse chasers watched a rare solar eclipse plunge part of Australia’s northwest coast into brief midday darkness Thursday with an accompanying temperature drop.

-The remote tourist town with fewer than 3,000 residents was promoted as one of the best vantage points in Australia to see the eclipse that also crosses remote parts of Indonesia and East Timor.
+The remote tourist town of Exmouth, with fewer than 3,000 residents, was promoted as one of the best vantage points in Australia to see the eclipse that also crossed remote parts of Indonesia and East Timor.

-An international crowd had been gathering at Exmouth for days, camping in tents and trailers on a red, dusty plain on the edge of town with cameras and other viewing equipment pointed skyward.
+An international crowd had been gathering for days, camping in tents and trailers on a red, dusty plain on the edge of town with cameras and other viewing equipment pointed skyward.

+NASA astronomer Henry Throop was among those at Exmouth cheering loudly in the darkness.

+“Isn’t it incredible?
+This is so fantastic.
+It was mind-blowing.
+It was so sharp and it was so bright.
+You could see the corona around the sun there,” the visibly excited Washington resident said.

+“I feel so emotional, like I could cry.
+The color changed and seeing the corona and sun flares …,” Copson said.

+“It was very strong and the temperature dropped so much,” she added, referring to a sudden 5 degree Celsius (9 degree Fahrenheit) fall in temperature when the moon’s shadow enveloped the region.

-In Indonesia’s capital, hundreds came to the Jakarta Planetarium to see the partial eclipse, obscured by clouds.
+In Indonesia’s capital, hundreds came to the Jakarta Planetarium to see the partial eclipse that was obscured by clouds.

 Azka Azzahra, 21, came with her sister and friends to get a closer look by using the telescopes with hundreds of other visitors.